Sparky

 City and Regional Price Comparison

-Prices vary across Australia based on labour rates, construction methods, and the types of plasterboard work that are common in each market.
+Prices vary across Australia based on labour rates, construction methods, and the types of plasterboard work common in each market.

 Within any city, costs shift based on the type of work.
 Inner-city apartment renovations in Sydney or Melbourne often require fire-rated and acoustic-rated assemblies between units, which adds material and compliance costs.
-Renovations to older homes may need furring channels or battens fixed to masonry walls before plasterboard can be hung.
+Renovations to older homes in Adelaide's character suburbs or Sydney's inner-west terraces may need furring channels or battens fixed to masonry walls before plasterboard can be hung.
 New builds in outer suburbs tend to be more straightforward: standard framing, standard board, standard heights.

 How We Calculate